-Goal: To strengthen communities by responding holistically to the needs of the people we serve
+Goal: To strengthen communities by responding holistically to the people we meet

 - Motivate and equip all ministry units to embrace integrated mission as a way of life

-- Implement an approach to service that cares for the whole person—body, mind and spirit
+- Implement an approach that cares for the whole person—body, mind and spirit

-- Encourage every ministry unit to engage in evangelistic and social initiatives that transform communities
+- Encourage every ministry unit to engage in initiatives that help to transform communities

 5. Children and Youth

-Goal: To lead children and youth to faith in Christ and foster their spiritual development
+Goal: To lead children and youth to faith in Christ, creating CHRIST-centred, OTHERS-focused disciples

 - Implement strategies to effectively reach and minister to children and youth

-- Develop and utilize Salvation Army-specific resources and programs (e.g. CrossZone, Ready to Serve, Just for Kids, etc.)
+- Develop and utilize Salvation Army-specific resources and programs (e.g. Ready to Lead (Corps Cadets), Ready to Serve, Just for Kids, etc.)

 - Identify and equip Salvationists to lead children and youth programs